bbrintle/4-Code-Quiz/README.md

 *   \CSS\       (Folder that holds CSS)
 *   \Sound\     (Folder that holds the sound files)

+## Description
+This is a Star Wars quiz.
+You will be provided a time limit to answer the questions.
+Each wrong answer will result in 0 points added and a lose of 5 seconds.
+Each correct answer will provide 1 point.
+For every 5 seconds left after completing the quiz, the user is granted and extra point.
+High score will be displayed in the top left corner of the site.

+## Usage
 * Site starts out showing a High Score of 0 and a blank username.
 * Provides a timer at 75 seconds and a score to track users current progress through the quiz.